Flags from countries around the world

 Compare other countries

-Want to see how other nationalities are treated?
+Curious how other nationalities are treated?
 Use our Country Risk tool to explore visa outcomes for any country.

-For a deep dive into how country risk works, what factors the Department considers, and how nationality affects your visa journey, read our comprehensive guide to country risk.
+For a deep dive into how country risk works, what the Department considers, and how nationality affects your visa journey, read our comprehensive guide to country risk.

-Simplifying Australian visa applications with lawyer-backed technology.
+Australian visa applications with lawyer oversight and app-level simplicity.

 Lawyer verified platform